What Is a Business Owners Policy?

-To qualify for coverage under a BOP, small businesses must meet certain requirements.
-These vary somewhat from one insurer to another.
+Small businesses must meet certain requirements to qualify for coverage under a BOP, and these vary somewhat from one insurer to another.
 Many types of businesses are eligible for a BOP.
 Examples are hotels and motels, barber shops, print shops, retail stores, laundries, and meat wholesalers.
-Fast food restaurants, cafes, sandwich shops and other small food establishments are generally eligible if they do a minimal amount of cooking.
-Small contractors that engage in residential construction, carpentry, drywall or landscape work are also eligible for a BOP.
+Fast food restaurants, cafes, sandwich shops, and other small food establishments are generally eligible if they do a minimal amount of cooking.
+Small contractors that engage in residential construction, carpentry, drywall, or landscape work are also eligible for a BOP.

 A BOP may be used to insure apartments, residential condominiums, office buildings, and other buildings used for retail, wholesale, service, or processing purposes.
 However, buildings cannot exceed certain size restrictions.
 For instance, office buildings cannot be larger than six stories or 100,000 square feet.
 Likewise, buildings used for mercantile, wholesale, processing, or service operations cannot exceed 35,000 square feet.

 Some businesses are not eligible for a BOP due to their size or the nature of their operations.
 Examples are high-rise buildings, manufacturers, auto dealers, auto repair shops, tree trimmers, banks, bars, parking garages, and theaters.

 Commercial Property Coverage